 To make it easier to varnish all sides of the pieces at the same time, see my tips on Simple jigs for varnishing parts.

 Every owner who has done this job seems to have their own personal favorite finish.
 I prefer Epifanes Clear Varnish.
 It leaves a hard, glossy finish.

-Apply the first coat of varnish thinned 50%, followed by one coat thinned 25%, one coat thinned 10%, and two coats unthinned.
+Apply the first coat of varnish thinned with the manufacturer’s recommended thinner by 50%, followed by one coat thinned 25%, one coat thinned 10%, and two coats unthinned.
 This technique makes the varnish soak into the wood and fills the grain for a smoother finish.
 Thick varnishes can be tricky to work with unthinned when they are the consistency of molasses.
 It helps to warm it double boiler-style over a hot plate.